Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 How BuildLog Works for Oil and Gas Operations

 BuildLog is a Progressive Web App (PWA) that runs in any mobile browser.
 There is no app store download required.
-Here is the workflow for a typical oil and gas daily report:
+Here is the workflow for a typical oil and gas daily field report:

 1. Open BuildLog on your phone — Works on iPhone, Android, or tablet.
 Add it to your home screen for one-tap access.
+No IT setup, no provisioning.

 4. Attach photos — Take photos directly from BuildLog or attach existing images.
 Each photo is automatically GPS-tagged and timestamped.